A Connected Curriculum

 - Pupils are able to talk with greater understanding about what they are doing and enabling links to their own lives and locality

-- Development of clear expectations for progression across each subject with end of year expected outcomes for each stage
+- Development and implementation of clear expectations for sequence of progression across each subject with clearly identified and measurable end of year expected outcomes for each stage

-- Development of class and individual pupil portfolios to demonstrate achievement and progression across the curriculum through the use of See Saw and curriculum books
+- Development of class and individual pupil portfolios to demonstrate achievement, progression and the sequence of learning across the curriculum through the use of See Saw and curriculum books

-- Further development of computing across the curriculum as a tool for learning
+- Further development of Art & Design, Technology and Humanities across the curriculum as a tool for learning

 - Increase proportion of pupils reaching higher levels through provision of depth in learning across the curriculum and the application of core skills in all areas of learning

-- Ensure effective assessment and progression for pupils with SEND to achieve highly and reach aspirational targets
+- Ongoing effective assessment and highly personalised differentiation for vulnerable pupils and those with SEND to achieve highly and reach aspirational targets

-- Monitor progression and achievement in particular of boys and disadvantaged pupils to ensure they make accelerated progress
+- Improved progression and achievement of the lowest 20%, in particular of boys and disadvantaged pupils, to reach aspirational targets